TedHusted/awake/awake.md

 	The AI assistants distill complex intelligence into actionable insights, covering Threat Assessments, Forecasting, and Strategic Insights.

 	Noah pauses and then continues to the next slide.
-“The top-level agencies each prepare a daily data-set that is used to update the PDB AI Assistant, Nexus.
+“The top-level agencies each prepare a daily data set that is used to update the PDB AI Assistant, Nexus.
 An AI Trainer for each agency integrates the data so that Nexus can compile the brief.”

-	Alex says, “Which is where we come in.”
+	Liam says, “Which is where we come in.”

 	“Yeah.
 We prepare our data sets before the meeting, and then submit them together at the meeting.
 We review the initial presentation with the other trainers.
-When it’s all good, the brief goes to the directors of the four key agencies for a senior review.
+When it’s all good, the brief goes to the directors of the four key agencies for senior review.
 With their approval, it is routed to the Director of National Intelligence to be presented to POTUS.”

-	“Which is why our data scientists works the “C” shift — so that our data set can be ready by zero five hundred hours.”
+	“Which is why our data scientists works the ‘C’ shift — so that our data set can be ready by zero five hundred hours.”

 	“Yeah, POTUS expects the brief to be ready by seven hundred, eight hundred at the latest.”

-	Alex muses, “It seems to me that the brief is a perfect expression of Conway’s Law:
+	Liam muses, “It seems to me that the brief is a perfect expression of Conway’s Law:

 	“Organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations.”

 Noah smiles.
 “Yeah, you’re not wrong.
 Each department has its own AI assistant, which report up to another department, until we get to Sentinel and Nexus.
 But the system seems to work, and we’re compliant with all of the OASA guidelines.”

-“I guess back in the day,” says Alex, “trainers were just analysts with Excel sheets and way too much caffeine.
+“I guess back in the day,” says Liam, “trainers were just analysts with Excel sheets and way too much caffeine.
 Now we have AI assistants, but I’m guessing the job hasn’t gotten any easier — it’s just a different kind of hard.”

 Noah nods.
 “AI is great at patterns and probabilities, but it can’t think like a person.
 That’s where we come in — we provide context so AI can make the connections.”

-Alex looks back at the screen.
+Liam looks back at the screen.
 Noah changes the slide.

 “In order to best meet the style and expectations of each POTUS,” Noah explains, “a custom presentation template is created for each new administration.